akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “The next pure maid to cross that threshold—be she a Saxon virgin, a Norman heiress, or a milk-stained scullion—she shall be his wife!
 If God deems him royal, He shall send a match of fire.
 If not... let the winds take him.
 If he cannot thrive with a peasant at his side, he was never my son at all."

-The Archbishop’s eyes widened.
-Bishop Bloet exchanged a glance with Roger of Salisbury.
+Roger’s eyes widened in shock.
+Bishop Bloet exchanged a glance with the Archbishop of Caterbury.
 The Cistercian monk lowered his head and his lips began to move silently.

 As for the Queen, she stared at the King, a picture of astonishment.
 "You cannot possibly mean to cast his life so blindly."

 Henry's posture relaxed instantly, the fire cooling into a stony, dismissive indifference.
 He reached for his wine.
-"If the Heavens wish him wed, they shall provide.
+"If the Heavens wish him wed, they shall surely provide.
 Elsewise, let the hall stay empty, that I may drink in peace."

 The hall settled into a jagged silence.
 Roger of Salisbury stood motionless.
 He knew the truth, as did the older lords: the King had spoken a sacred vow (*coram rege*)—before the court.
 If a beggar girl crossed that threshold now, Henry would have to marry his son to her or become a liar before God.